• Skip to main content

 • Mix heated ingredients together with a spatula or whisk until they are well combined.
 A few chunks of marshmallow is ok if it doesn't totally incorporate.

 • Pour warm ingredients into dry ingredients and mix immediately with a spatula until well combined.
 Work quickly, it's easier to mix when it's hot!
-Transfer to a 9x9 pan and press into the pan with the spatula or your hands.
+Transfer to a 9x9 pan and press gently into the pan with the spatula or your hands.

-• Optional, top with mini M&M's and white chocolate chips.
-Press them in lightly so they stick.
-Allow to set for 30 minutes, cut into 9 squares (cut each square diagonally into 2 triangles if you want 18 smaller portions) and enjoy!
+• Allow to set for 30 minutes, cut into 9 squares (or cut each square diagonally into 2 triangles for 18 smaller portions) and enjoy!

 Notes